 The takeaway

 Speed-to-lead isn't a clever trick — it's just removing the lag between "lead exists" and "human reaches lead."
-An instant SMS warms the contact and gives a reply path; an auto-dial inside sixty seconds gets a live conversation while the lead is still warm.
-Run both from one system and the five-minute window stops being aspirational.
+An instant SMS warms the contact and gives a reply path; a call inside sixty seconds gets a live conversation while the lead is still warm.
+Fire the SMS the instant the lead lands and pair it with a live dial, and the five-minute window stops being aspirational.

-If you want to price the dialer side or run your own lead numbers, the calculator and Power Dialer pricing are there.
+If you want to run your own lead numbers on the SMS side, the calculator is there.
 Start with the staffing question first, though — the software only matters if someone's ready to pick up.